Functional Data Analysis (Level M) STATS5056

 ■ construct suitable methods for analysis involving derivatives and apply these techniques to provide solutions to practical problems;

-■ Understand one of the above topic in depth, and introduce/present it to the class during lecture.
+■ Understand one of the above topics in depth.

 Minimum Requirement for Award of Credits